 Surfshark – A fast VPN for Australia with a low price

 |Support||24/7 live chat|

 Next up on our list of VPNs for Australia is Surfshark, a secure and fully-featured VPN based in the British Virgin Islands.
-It is the cheapest VPN for Australia on our list, coming in at only $2.49 per month with the two-year plan.
-This makes Surfshark one of the cheapest VPNs on the market, that still performs like a premium service.
+It is the cheapest VPN for Australia on our list, coming in at only $2.99 per month with the two-year plan.
+This makes Surfshark one of the cheapest VPNs on the market, which still performs like a premium service.

 Like our other top recommendations, Surfshark is a no-logs VPN service that is strong on security.
 It offers many features for privacy-focused users: